adracea/hugo-theme-hello-friend-ng/exampleSite/content/posts/creating-a-new-theme.md

 ```

-Note that we removed the date logic from the default template and put it in the post template.
+Note that we removed the date logic from the default template and put it in the log template.
 Generate the web site and verify the results.
-Posts have dates and the about page doesn't.
+Logs have dates and the about page doesn't.

 ### Don't Repeat Yourself